Arnold Veen - stop J

 GPS Decimal (Google) 44.58394, -79.58081

-Arnold has won multiple awards and is also a proud member of the provincial "Ontario Wood" program.
+Arnold is also a proud provincial "Ontario Wood" program member and has won multiple awards for his work.
 He carefully and selectively looks for woods with inner beauty and diverse grain patterns, prospecting for hidden treasures.
 Natural edge creations are sought after and collected for their rustic and irregular appearance.
-Clean-edged traditional styles of wood turnings are also made.
+Clean-edged wood turnings are also made in the traditional form.
 No matter your style choice, each will show the extraordinary features attributed to the various species available in Ontario.

-Each wood turning begins from green wet wood, is hollowed into a rough form, and left to air dry for up to one year.
+Each wood turning begins from green wet wood, is hollowed into a rough form, and left to air dry for up to one year depending on the species.
 When this form dries and stabilizes, Arnold then reworks and fine-tunes the shape of the bowl into a unique and creative work of art.
-Lastly, a food-safe finish is applied which allows the items to be functional and/or decorative.
+Lastly, a food-safe finish is applied, making the items functional and/or decorative.

 Arnold's home studio is located at 16 Wells Crescent in Barrie and is available by appointment.